cody-scott/ArcGIS-Pro-Color/readme.md

 Toolbox applies the greedy color algorithm to point or polygon features.
 Goal is to symbolize the features with the fewest required colors.

-This is best used in scenarios where there are a large number of features and the colors are not important.
+This is best used in scenarios where there are a high cardinality column where individual colors do not matter.

 ## Installation Requirements